Ship's company

-A ship's company comprises all officers, non-commissioned officers and enlisted personnel aboard a naval vessel.
-The size of the ship's company (the complement) is the number of people on board, excluding civilians and guests.
+A ship's company or complement comprises all officers, non-commissioned officers and enlisted personnel aboard a naval vessel, excluding civilians and guests.

 United States

 Aircraft-capable ships

 An exception to this rule is the definition of ship's company as it applies to the U.S. Navy and U.S. Marine Corps personnel assigned to aircraft-capable ships of the U.S. Navy, primarily aircraft carriers and amphibious assault ships.

 In the case of aircraft carriers in the U.S. Navy, the total ship's complement is divided into three categories: